Divorce is stressful emotionally, mentally, physically, and yes, financially.

 Beyond the unique laws in community property states, there are several other routes taken for the division of marital property.
 Surprisingly, many people come to a relatively amicable agreement about the division of property, but if there is disagreement about one or more items, there are a number of fair methods for deciding who gets what.

 One of the most common is bartering, where one spouse takes certain items in exchange for others.
 For example, the wife may take the car and furniture in exchange for the husband getting the boat.
 Another method used in the division of property is to sell the marital property and divide the proceeds equally.
 Often times, mediators or arbitrators may also be used.

 Be sure to familiarize yourself with the laws that govern the division of property in your state.
 You can find information for your state at DivorceNet.com.

 When it comes to property like houses, there are specific issues you might want to consider, especially if you want to buy a new house during the course of the divorce.
 Make sure you find out the legal requirements and restrictions so that you will not end up with the short end of the stick.

 Dividing Debts in Divorce

-Next, go through the credit reports and identify which debt is shared and which is in your spouse's name only.
+Go through the credit reports and identify which debt is shared and which is in your spouse's name only.
 At this point, it's important to stop the debt from growing any larger while you're in the process of getting divorced.
-The best way to do this is to cancel most of your credit cards, leaving perhaps one to use for emergencies.
+The best way to do this is to cancel joint credit cards, leaving one card in your name in case of emergencies.

 Once you've identified your debts and taken steps to ensure they don't increase, it's time to decide who will be responsible for what debt.
 There are several ways to do this, including: